GUGUGAGAccb/Bioinformatics_2831295/README.md

 * trims sequence length to full codons
 * translates using **genetic code table 2**
 * writes output as `<name>_protein.fasta`
+### AI was using here to fix some bug when running
 ---

 ## 6. Multiple Sequence Alignment